architector1324/project-demiurg/examples/examples.md

 ### **IV.
 Abstract & Conceptual Worlds**

-This category highlights SRGE's unique ability to ontologize highly abstract, metaphorical, and even purely conceptual ideas, transcending the boundaries of physical reality.
+This category highlights SRGE's unique ability to **model highly abstract, metaphorical, and even purely conceptual ideas using SRGC**, transcending the boundaries of physical reality.

 ---